LBC Express

 It operates scheduled commercial vehicle cargo services in currently and planned cargo airline services begin on May 31, 2014.
 As of 2016, LBC has over 1,252 branches in the Philippines, and over 60 branches in the United States and Canada.
-It also has branches in Hong Kong, Australia, Brunei, Malaysia, Singapore, Japan, Germany, United Arab Emirates, Spain, Kuwait, South Korea and Taiwan.
+It also has branches in Hong Kong, Macau, Bahrain, Guam, Australia, Qatar, Israel, Saipan, Brunei, Malaysia, Saudi Arabia, United Kingdom, Austria, Singapore, Malta, Switzerland, Japan, Italy, France, Germany, the United Arab Emirates, Spain, Kuwait, South Korea, the Netherlands and Taiwan.

 History

-Luzon Brokerage Company was founded by Carlos Araneta of the Araneta family in the 1945 as a brokerage firm.
+Luzon Brokerage Corporation was founded by Carlos Araneta of the Araneta family in the 1945 as a brokerage and air cargo agent.
 With the help of his sons Juan Carlos, Santiago, and Fernando, Carlos Araneta expanded their family-owned business into an air cargo agency and later as a forwarding service provider to clients.
 As a third-party shipping provider, the company is responsible for dispatching shipments via asset-based carriers, and arranges shipment space for their customers.
 The company continued to expand their logistic services in 1973 and introduced the 24-hour overnight delivery services in the country later on.

 In 1985, the first branch of LBC outside the country was established in San Francisco, California, in the United States.
 Along with the opening of its US-based branch, the company introduced the famous “Balikbayan Box” and their money remittance service to cater to Overseas Filipino Workers (OFW).